 Which is more energy efficient?

-Perhaps the most important question in the long term.
+Perhaps the most important question in the long term is what type of HVAC system is more energy efficient?
 When you’re going to be living in a property for a long time, you’ll maximise your savings in the long run by ensuring you’re operating an energy efficient system suited to your home.
 There are several things you can do to save money and reduce energy usage.

 Ducted air conditioning is currently the most efficient option in the present market.
 Spending a little more on a unit with zoning features will maximise your efficiency through the ability to turn off the air conditioning in particular rooms.